Vincristine liposome (Intravenous)

 Check with your doctor right away if you have pain or tenderness in the upper stomach, pale stools, dark urine, loss of appetite, nausea, vomiting, or yellow eyes or skin.
 These could be symptoms of a serious liver problem.

-vincristine liposome may cause tiredness, numbness, or a tingling sensation.
-Avoid driving, using machines, or doing anything else that could be dangerous until you know how vincristine liposome affects you.
+Vincristine liposome may cause tiredness, numbness, or a tingling sensation.
+Do not drive or do anything else that could be dangerous until you know how vincristine liposome affects you.

 Along with its needed effects, a medicine may cause some unwanted effects.
 Although not all of these side effects may occur, if they do occur they may need medical attention.